-Sudan military orders 4 detained ministers released
+Report: Sudan military to free 4 ministers detained in coup

-CAIRO (AP) — Sudan’s top general on Thursday ordered the release of four government ministers who were detained amid a coup last week, the country’s state news agency reported.
+CAIRO (AP) — Sudan’s top general on Thursday ordered the release of four ministers of the now-deposed government who were detained amid a widely condemned military’s coup last week, the country’s state-run news agency reported.

-Moez Hadra, a defense lawyer for the deposed officials, said they have yet to be freed.
+Moez Hadra, a defense lawyer for the deposed officials, said the ministers have yet to be freed.

-Sudan’s state news said that Gen. Abdel-Fattah Burhan had issued the decision for Hamza Baloul, minister of information and culture, Hashim Hasabel-Rasoul, minister of communications, Ali Gedou, minister of trade and international cooperation, and Youssef Adam, minister of youth and sports to be let go.
+The SUNA news agency said that Gen. Abdel-Fattah Burhan had issued the decision for Hamza Baloul, minister of information and culture, Hashim Hasabel-Rasoul, minister of communications, Ali Gedou, minister of trade and international cooperation, and Youssef Adam, minister of youth and sports to be let go.

-Hadra’s statement comes as the country’s top generals and former civilian leaders are locked in tense negotiations for a way out of the crisis sparked by the military takeover last week.
+Thursday’s development comes as the country’s top generals and former civilian leaders are locked in tense negotiations for a way out of the crisis sparked by the military takeover last week.
 International pressure to resolve the crisis and re-install the civilian transitional government has been mounting.
 Meanwhile, protest leaders and rights workers are warning of a widespread arrest campaign against activists and opposition leaders.

 On Oct.
-25, Burhan, dissolved the transitional government and detained other government officials and political leaders in a coup.
+25, Burhan dissolved the transitional government and detained other government officials and political leaders in a coup.

 Many were taken from their homes in the early morning hours and have been kept in undisclosed locations.
 The military leaders also raided the state news television headquarters and cut off mobile and internet communications across the country.
 Tens of thousands of people came out to protest.
+Internet services were still restricted.

 Meanwhile the international community is continuing to press for a de-escalation that can put Sudan back on the path to democracy.
 The United Nations Human Rights Council is set to hold an emergency session on the situation on Friday.